patrickalbert/shakesearch/README.md

 3. In your submission, share with us what changes you made and how you would prioritize changes if you had more time.

 ## Improvements
+My idea for the target user of this system is someone who is researching Shakespeare content (possibly in an academic context).
+The user may be looking for specific passages or patterns across works.

-**Simple react frontent** - keeping things as simple as possible, but leveraging react deal with frontend interactions
+**Simple react frontend** - keeping things as simple as possible but leveraging react to deal with frontend interactions

 **Highlight matches** - make the matching query more visible in the results

 **Number matches** - show the user the total number of results the query generated.
-Number each result to allow for easier differentitation
+Number each result to allow for easier differentiation

 **Show containing work** - shows the specific work from which the match was retrieved

 **Case sensitivity** - added the option for case sensitive or insensitive search

-**Whole word match** - added the option to match whole word rather than partial
+**Whole word match** - added the option to match whole words rather than partial

 **Multiple words** - multiple words can be matched

 **Reading Panel** - the ability for the user to click on a query match and see a larger context around that match.
 Includes the ability to move forward and backward in the text starting from the match location

-If I spent more time I would prioritize the following (in order):
+If I spent more time, I would prioritize the following (in order):

 1.)
-Give the user the ability to select a specific work to search within 2.) handle misspellings - in the case that there was no match found the system could suggest potential options for similar items found in the text
+Give the user the ability to select a specific work to search within 2.)
+Handle misspellings - in the case that there was no match found, the system could suggest potential options for similar items found in the text
-3.) scroll automatically in reader to match
+3.)
+In the reader, scroll automatically to match
-4.) wouldn't page break on words
+4.)
+Stop content breaks in the middle of words

-Functionalties #1 and #2 would improve the user's ability to quicky find what he or she is looking for, while #3 and #4 are visual / usability improvements
+Functionalities #1 and #2 would improve the user's ability to quickly find what he or she is looking for, while #3 and #4 are visual / usability improvements